matiasortizluna/forest-fires/README.md

 Open notebook.nb.html to see code of the project.

+Open DataMiningI-1.pdf to see the Power Point of the project for more details about Visualization and Results.

 # About the project

 The project's objetive was to appy Data mining techniques to predict the cause of a set of fires that occur in Portugal and, thus, better support the decision to take preventive measures to avoid tragedy.